alpiepho/coursera_go_classes/alpiepho/Course2/week4/Quiz.md

 When multiple objects have distinct methods.

-When one thing can have multiple forms.
+X - When one thing can have multiple forms.

 2.
 Question 2